K-Core Decomposition

 other nodes in the same subgraph.

-The k-core decomposition process involves iteratively removing nodes with degree less than k
+The K-Core Decomposition algorithm iteratively removes nodes with degree less than k

-K-Core decomposition is useful in domains like social network analysis, where it can help identify cohesive groups, and in network resilience analysis, where it can help understand the robustness of a network to node removal.
+K-Core Decomposition is useful in domains such as social network analysis, where it can help identify cohesive groups, and in network resilience analysis, where it can help understand a networkβs robustness to node removal.

 Syntax